Bettendorf baseball splits at West in Hanna's debut

-The Bettendorf baseball team kicked off coach Blake Hanna’s BHS tenure with a road shutout at Davenport West, but both teams produced big offense in Game 2 of Monday’s split MAC doubleheader to open the season.
+The Bettendorf baseball team kicked off coach Blake Hanna’s tenure with a road shutout at Davenport West, but both teams capitalized on opposing mistakes to produce big offense in Game 2 of Monday’s MAC doubleheader split to open the season.

 West used a seven-run second inning in a 12-7 win in Game 2, forcing a split at its home sports complex.